qilingframework/rtfd.io/docs/install.md

 ```

 ### Manual Installation
-For this installation guide, Ubuntu desktop 18.04.3 LTS 64bit is the base example (Qiling Framework works in other Linux distributions that run Python 3.5 and above).
+For this installation guide, Ubuntu desktop latest LTS 64bit is the base example (Qiling Framework works in other Linux distributions that run Python 3.5 and above).
 Grab a copy of official Ubuntu ISO images from [Ubuntu CD mirrors](https://launchpad.net/ubuntu/+cdmirrors).
 Update and the system and also install pip3, git and cmake

 ```sh
 sudo apt-get update